angular/angular/docs/CARETAKER.md

 ## Responsibilities

 - Draining the queue of PRs ready to be merged.
 (PRs with [`PR action: merge`](https://github.com/angular/angular/pulls?q=is%3Aopen+is%3Apr+label%3A%22PR+action%3A+merge%22) label)
-- Assigining [new issues](https://github.com/angular/angular/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) to individual component authors.
+- Assigning [new issues](https://github.com/angular/angular/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) to individual component authors.

 ## Merging the PR